 - a.
-The voting shall be by secret ballot and as follows: - (1) All students who are eligible to vote shall cast votes for the President, Vice-President, Secretary, Treasurer, Committee Chairpersons, and two members to the Seminary Council. - (2) Only those students in each corresponding rising or incoming class shall vote for their respective representatives.
+The voting shall be by secret ballot and as follows: - All students who are eligible to vote shall cast votes for the President, Vice-President, Secretary, Treasurer, Committee Chairpersons, and two members to the Seminary Council. - (2) Only those students in each corresponding rising or incoming class shall vote for their respective representatives.
 Each student shall vote for as many candidates as there are representatives to be elected from his/her class. - b.
 The election of officers and chairpersons shall require a majority of votes cast.
 The election of class representatives shall require a plurality of votes.

 In the case of the necessity of a run-off for an office or committee chairperson position, the two candidates receiving the highest number of votes cast shall be voted upon the following week.
 There shall be one day of voting with the plurality of votes as the deciding factor.
+Section 3.

-The election in the fall shall adhere to the above sections and clauses day of voting with the plurality of votes as the deciding factor. that shall control the election of those representatives.
+The election in the fall shall adhere to the above sections and clauses that shall control the election of those representatives.